Introduction

 Conclusion

-The guidelines presented in this article aim to offer best practices for writing clean, testable, and efficient Vue 3 composables.
-While these recommendations stem from a mix of established software design principles and practical experience, they are by no means exhaustive or universally applicable.
+These guidelines provide best practices for writing clean, testable, and efficient Vue 3 composables.
+They combine established software design principles with practical experience, though they aren’t exhaustive.